crs562/Data-Science/README.md

 1. Form meaningful player groups
 2. Discover other players that are similar to my favorite athlete
 3. Form strong teams by analytics

+# Project 3: Safe City in United State
+I will be using R programming to analyze the gun homicides data in the US.
+I will be finding out how safe each state is.